PedroHenriques/Symfony_boilerplate/README.md

 ### Test Environment Setup

-1. Create the project's test database - this boilerplate is configured to look for a database named `phpunit_test`, but you can use whatever name you want

-2. Update the project's test database information in the `phpunit.xml.dist` file under
+1. Update the project's test database and webserver information in the `phpunit.xml.dist` file under

 ```xml
 <php>